-- Providing basic care to patients
+- Providing basic services to patients

-- Measuring patient’s vital signs
+- Checking patient’s vital signs

 - Maintaining a record of patient’s health status

-- Bathing and dressing patients
+- Cleaning and dressing patients

-- Serving and helping patients with meals
+- Serving and aiding patients with meals

-- Transferring patients to other rooms
+- Conveying patients to other rooms

 Things to Ask CNA Training Programs

 - Reputation.
-Look at online rating services to see what the reviews are for each of the schools you are considering.
+Look at online rating companies to see what the evaluations are for each of the schools you are considering.
 Ask the accrediting agencies for their reviews as well.
-In addition, get in touch with the North Dakota school certification or licensing authority to check out if there are any complaints or compliance issues.
-Finally, you can call some Rutland ND healthcare organizations you’re interested in working for after graduation and ask what their opinions are of the schools as well.
+Additionally, contact the North Dakota school certification or licensing authority to determine if there are any complaints or compliance issues.
+Finally, you can speak with some Saint Anthony ND healthcare organizations you’re interested in working for after graduation and ask what their opinions are of the schools as well.